AdnanOlarmmi/Microver-LMS-clone/README.md

 ## Future Feature

-- Implement user engagement features (likes, comments and ratings) for each course list.
+- Implement user engagement features (likes, comments, and ratings) for each course list.
-- Enable user to add more personal information.
+- Enable users to add more personal information.

 ## Contributing

 Contributions, issues, and feature requests are welcome!

-Feel free to [mail me](adnanishaqola@gmail.com) for suggestions, contributions, issues and features.
+Feel free to [email me](adnanishaqola@gmail.com) for suggestions, contributions, issues and features.

 ## Show your support <a name="support"></a>